-Best for Small Spaces: Sunny Health & Fitness Folding Treadmill
+Best for Small Spaces: Sunny Health & Fitness Treadmill with Device Holder

 This Sunny Health & Fitness treadmill is about as small space-friendly as you get.
 Not only is it foldable and portable, but it’s also relatively compact when it’s fully set up.
-This may be a downside for some, but if you don't have much space to work with, it might be perfect for you.
+This may be a downside for some, but it might be perfect for you if you don't have much space to work with.
 It also has some neat features, like a large display screen (which you can use to access one of the machine’s nine built-in workout programs) and a ledge for holding a phone or tablet.
 Plus, it can accommodate speeds up to 9 MPH and inclines up to 4.37%.

 Best Folding: NordicTrack T Series Treadmill

-Best for Walking: Sunny Health & Fitness T7643 Walking Treadmill
+Best for Walking: Sunny Health & Fitness T7643 Heavy Duty Walking Treadmill

 Avid runners may want a performance treadmill with tons of fancy features, but if walking is more your thing, you can likely find everything you want in a lightweight, budget-friendly option like this one from Sunny Health & Fitness.
 Though it's relatively low-profile, it can withstand speeds up to 6 MPH, and its 44.5 x 19.5-inch tread belt still offers ample walking space.
 It also comes with a digital monitor, a built-in device holder, two built-in cup holders, and easy-to-use buttons to adjust the settings of your workout.